GSA/centers-of-excellence/about/team.md

         bio: >-
           Vanessa Watters brings years of experience in both the private and public health care sectors to her role as an Innovation Adoption Lead at CoE.
 Her federal experience includes leadership roles in quality improvement, performance management, strategic planning and succession planning with the Department of Health and Human Services.
 As an expert problem solver, she successfully navigates intrapreneurial practices, problem exploration and solution design.
 She is skilled in peer-to-peer facilitation and enjoys helping teams apply innovative practices and adopt technologies that modernize their day-to-day work.
 In addition to her education and experience, she holds certification in Project Management.
         linkedin: vanessa-watters-65159080
+      - name: Mike Matis
+        img: MikeMatis23.png
+        center: Innovation Adoption Lead
+        bio: >-
+         Mike Matis has 20 years of experience in public service, education, and IT.
+His specialties include adult learning strategy, accessibility, and digital content development.
+He holds a Phd in Public Policy & Education Leadership which allowed him to hone his qualitative and quantitative research skills.
+Professionally, he has 15 years of experience as an IT professional in Maine's Public Higher Education system.
+Prior to joining CoE, Mike served as a Learning Designer where he directed his institution’s transition to a new online course platform, helped faculty retrofit their courses to be taught online, coached them in inclusive teaching practices, and designed faculty development programs on the use of technology in teaching, course design, and assessment.
+        linkedin: mikematis
       - name: Zaree Singer
         img: ZareeSinger2022.jpg
         center: Innovation Adoption Lead